Bhupen Hazarika: Professional life

-From early in his life, he was at the forefront of a social battle against the entrenched forces of casteism that sneered at a member of the Koibarta community making it as a musician of note and kept him away from the upper-caste Brahmin woman he had loved.
+From early in his life, he was at the forefront of a social battle against the entrenched forces of casteism that sneered at a member of the Kaibarta community making it as a musician of note and kept him away from the upper-caste Brahmin woman he had loved.
 Eventually, when the spirited Hazarika did marry, it was to a Brahmin woman, his revenge of sorts against a caste-ridden society.

 Later life

 He was introduced to Kalpana Lajmi in the early 1970s by his childhood friend and India's top tea planter Hemendra Prasad Barooah in Kolkata.
 Her first feature film Ek Pal with music score by Hazarika was produced by Barooah.
 Subsequently, Lajmi began assisting him professionally and personally till the end of his life.

 In the period after the release of Ek Pal (1986) until his death, Bhupen Hazarika mainly concentrated on Hindi films, most of which were directed by Kalpana Lajmi.
 Ek Pal (1986), Rudaali (1993) and Daman: A Victim of Marital Violence (2001) are major films of this period.
 Many of his earlier songs were re-written in Hindi and used as played-back songs in these films.
 These songs tried to cater to the Hindi film milieu and their social activist lyrics were browbeaten into the lowest common denominator.

 He served as an MLA (Independent) during 1967–72 in the Assam Legislative Assembly from Naoboicha Constituency.

 He contested as a Bharatiya Janata Party candidate in the 2004 Lok Sabha elections from the Guwahati constituency, persuaded by Chandan Mitra via Kalpana Lajmi which he lost to the Indian National Congress candidate Kirip Chaliha.